repojun/AeroCord/README.md

-# CURRENTLY UNSTABLE⚠️
+# AeroCord Theme
-## You will see MANY issues, smaller icons, broken elements etc.
+A Frugiter Aero Discord Theme.

-## This skin breaks every time disord has a UI update, please be patient for a fix.
+## This theme breaks every time Discord has a UI update, please be patient for a fix.
-## Discords new module updates have caused this theme to not work anymore.
-Discord keeps redesigning their UI so there's no telling when this theme will and won't work.
+## Discord keeps modifying their UI so there's no telling when this theme will and won't work.
 ## Huge thanks to [Twisty10000](https://github.com/Twisty10000), [ricewind012](https://github.com/ricewind012), [CalvinWieland](https://github.com/CalvinWieland) & [Diode-exe](https://github.com/Diode-exe) for their pull requests as I have been incredibly busy.
-# AeroCord Theme
-A very clean looking, messily coded Discord Theme.

 ## 🔧 Simple Installation:
 - Download and Install BetterDiscord: [BetterDiscord](https://betterdiscord.app)